Posted 122-144 Record In Five Seasons At North Texas

 Tracey Kee will be entering her fourth season at North Texas as one of the winningest active coaches in NCAA Division I, boasting a career record of 756-448-1.
 Hired in August 2013, she became the fourth Mean Green softball head coach in the current era.
-In her two years, Kee has led the program to record heights and several program records and firsts.
+In her three years, Kee has led the program to record heights and several program records and firsts.